Posted on under Critique Movies

 Latest commit: a4b94c9 Utilizing new background images

 I don’t have a lot of memories of the time before I was five.
 I remember lying on the floor in, I think, the living room, having just found what appeared to be some sort of gelatinous excreta, presumably from the cat.
 This was the first time I had ever encountered such a thing, and I found it to be bewildering, like finding a jellyfish on the beach.
-I remember falling down the stairs to the basement once.

 I had a pretty average childhood for the most part.
 Went to public schools, didn’t move around too much.
 Had a decent number of friends, but wasn’t super popular.
 It was all just pretty average.